 The cookies will remain on your computer or mobile device for a maximum of 2 years.
 If you wish, you can delete any cookies already set, and prevent any further cookies from being set, by using the Internet Options tool in your browser.
 This will not affect use of this website.

 I will occasionally update my Privacy Notice.
 A link to the most up-to-date Privacy Notice will be published on my website profile.

-This privacy notice was published May 2018.
+This privacy notice was published May 2018 and reviewed in December 2020.